Stress Response – Reacting vs Responding

 An occasional stress response can be a healthy way to keep us safe or alert.

-However, repeated stimulation of the stress response can have a negative impact on both physical and mental health and can lead to chronic stress, anxiety, and eventually depression.
+However, repeated stimulation of the stress response can have a negative impact on both physical and mental health and lead to chronic stress, anxiety, and eventually depression.

 A stress response occurs in the brain when a person reacts or responds to some form of perceived danger, and it begins in the amygdala.